Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: System Model

 and

 using \eqref{eq:zeta}.
 The normalized updates are

 Here $\bm{\Lambda}\in\mathbb{R}_{+}^{K\times K}$ is a Dirichlet prior with

 where $\bm{\Lambda}$ collects Dirichlet pseudo-counts on transitions, and $\lambda_{\mathrm{self}}, \lambda_{\mathrm{off}}, \lambda_{\mathrm{idle}}, \lambda_{\mathrm{leak}}\in\mathbb{R}_{+}$ are scalar hyperparameters.
+These values encapsulate prior expectations about the flow dynamics. $\lambda_{\mathrm{self}}$ and $\lambda_{\mathrm{off}}$ direct the persistence and switching among active traffic states, while $\lambda_{\mathrm{idle}}$ and $\lambda_{\mathrm{leak}}$ dictate the tendency to remain in or exit the idle state.
+Since $N_{k,\ell}$ is an expected transition count, the influence of $\bm{\Lambda}$ decreases as the number of observed packet transitions increases.
+This is intentional in our offline training, where the prior is used only as a statistical stabilizer that prevents the transition matrix from overfitting to insufficient data.
 The $K$-th row corresponds to the idle state when present.
 By construction the update in \eqref{eq:A} is row-normalized, so rows of $\bm{A}$ sum up to one.
 Flow boundaries are enforced in \eqref{eq:Nkl} by omitting $t=L_i$.
 We iterate E- and M-steps with these definitions until the relative improvement in average log-likelihood stalls or a fixed iteration cap is reached.
 After each M-step we apply the variance floor in \eqref{eq:sigma_main}, replacing any non-finite entries in \eqref{eq:mu} by neutral values to maintain numerical stability, and renormalize rows of $\bm{A}$.
 The resulting $\bm{\Theta}$ parameterize the next E-step and later drive state path sampling during synthesis.

-\textit{Start, transitions, and dwell realism.} The initial distribution is set to $\alpha_{k}=1/K$ at the beginning of training and then updated during the training process described.
+The initial distribution is set to $\alpha_{k}=1/K$ at the beginning of training and then updated during the training process described.
 This choice reflects the fact that application flows can begin in any state.
 The transition prior $\bm{\Lambda}$ retains the diagonal preference from initialization.
 Core rows use a moderate self-transition pseudo-count $\lambda_{\mathrm{self}}$ and a smaller off-diagonal level $\lambda_{\mathrm{off}}$, which reduces early oscillations without biasing the learned chain once sufficient data accumulate.
 For the idle state, its row receives a stronger self-prior $\lambda_{\mathrm{idle}}$ and a very small leak level $\lambda_{\mathrm{leak}}$.
 This mirrors the behavior that once a flow enters a long waiting period it tends to stay there for many packets.
-In a finite-state HMM, the expected dwell time in state $i$ is
+In a finite-state HMM, the expected dwell time in state $k$ is